jbenite2/QUIC/Readme.md

 # Notre Dame Computer Networks Research: QUIC Findings

-During the course of the spring semester of 2024.
-I realized a series of experiments, leveraging two main QUIC open source libraries: Aioquic and Quiche.
+During the course of the spring semester in 2024, I conducted a series of experiments using two main QUIC open-source libraries: Aioquic and Quiche.

 ## Aioquic
 - Started by forking this repo: